 I gathered all of my papers and did the painstaking task of reviewing them one by one.
 This is the part of the decluttering that took some time to finish.
 Just because they are not needed anymore, doesn’t mean I can just throw them away.
 These documents, oftentimes contain personal information (e.g., address, credentials) that must not be disclosed, hence they must be destroyed.
 The easiest way is to burn them, but it’s illegal so I had to destroy them manually.
 When I say manually, I mean cutting them with scissors because I don’t happen to have a paper shredder lying around you know.
 Then I transferred my important documents in clear books because they are harder to find if they are kept inside envelopes or folders.

 The disposal goals

-I have three clearance goals; dispose of, sell, give away.
+I have three clearance goals; dispose, sell, and give away.
 I was only able to sell a few things because I wanted to get rid of the unnecessary objects immediately.
-I think I cleared 25% of my clothes that I handed out to my sister and cousin.
+I think I cleared 25% of the clothes that I handed out to my sister and cousin.
 I operated with a question in mind, Am I going to use this in the near future?
 If the answer is yes, then I keep it, otherwise, they must go.
 If I threw away something that I would be needing someday, I can just buy it again.
-There is no reason for these items stay with me if I cannot use them.
+There is no reason for these items to stay with me if I cannot use them.